nkoster/bulkmailer/README.md

 ### More Help

 In case you need more help or advice for sending out a bunch of nicely formatted bulk email, let me know.
 Perhaps we can work something out.
+Send a message to niels at w3b dot net.

-If you find errors, please let me know.
+Also, if you find errors, please let me know.
 Or make a pull request for your fix.
 Thanks!